Gold Smelting & Jewellery Remakes

 Unfortunately because of the time and process involved, for small quantities of low carat gold it doesn't tend to work out cheaper than using refined gold.
 Slightly more gold is required to begin with than when using pre-refined gold, as there is some wastage in the process of smelting, forming and finishing.
 The 'new' gold created is not suitable for creating small fine pieces, so most gem settings will still have to be made from refined gold and soldered on, although flush setting is possible.

-The basic price for a gold smelt is £90, which includes labour time and the consumables used in the process.
-The making of a new piece is additional to the smelting.
-So, for example, the all-in cost for a smelt plus the making of a band ring to the customers requirements would be £250.
+The basic price for a gold smelt is £95, which includes labour time and the consumables used in the process.
+Smelting creates a rough ingot which still requires working, forming and finishing, so the making of a new piece is additional to the smelt.
+For example, the cost for a smelt plus the making of a band ring to the customers requirements would be £250 plus the cost of hallmarking the ring at the London Assay Office, if this service is required.

 From an environmental point of view, recycling and redesigning old jewellery is a choice which maintains an ethical integrity, so reusing precious materials is very worthwhile.